WARN Reporting & Services

 WARN Layoff

 The Illinois WARN Law differs from the Federal WARN Act.
-Illinois WARN requirement differences are as followed:
+Differences in Illinois WARN requirements include:

 • 250 or more full-time employees are laid off at a single site.